 The Blind Pig household has spent the morning making Kraut.
-We always make Kraut when the zodiac signs are in the head (we use the head sign for any pickling we do).
-This year our Kraut making is more exciting than usual-since we grew the cabbage ourselves.
-Due to the generosity of Hometown Seeds sponsoring our garden-we were able to grow enough cabbage to use for this run of Kraut-we usually have to buy it.
+We always make Kraut when the zodiac signs are in the head (we use the head sign for any fermenting we do).
+This year our Kraut making is more exciting than usual since we grew the cabbage ourselves.

-Typically when we make Kraut-we shred the cabbage with knives and a cutting board-cause we like a coarser texture of Kraut.
+Typically when we make Kraut we shred the cabbage with knives and a cutting board because we like a coarser texture of Kraut.
 This year The Deer Hunter wanted to try using the food processor to chop the cabbage.
-Before we had done 2 heads-my processor gave up the ghost.
+Before we had done 2 heads my processor gave up the ghost.
 Making do with 2 really small choppers we managed to get it all chopped.
-But at this point in the game-I'm thinking it's easier and quicker to go the coarse chop knife method unless you have a heavy duty chopper/shredder.
+But at this point in the game I'm thinking it's easier and quicker to go the coarse chop knife method unless you have a heavy duty chopper/shredder.

 We used an 8-gallon crock.
 We really didn't have enough cabbage to fill it-but both of us were anxious to use the crock-it was The Deer Hunter's Grandmother Lura's.
 We only recently acquired it-and couldn't wait to make something of our own in her old crock.

 To make Kraut the old time way you need: